In our view, good internal governance is crucial to maintaining a successful and sustainable organisation.

-The Internal Audit function is directly subordinate to the Board of Directors and Audit Committee and performs its work in accordance with an established internal audit plan.
+The function is directly subordinate to the Board of Directors and Audit Committee.
+It performs its work risk-based and in accordance with an established internal audit plan.
 The Head of Internal Audit reports administratively to the President and informs the management teams of the business units and other units about audit activities that have been performed.

 The Vattenfall Management System (VMS)

 The most important internal rules for governing Vattenfall are found in the Vattenfall Management System (VMS).
-The VMS is the Group framework that ensures that Vattenfall adheres to formal requirements as well as to requirements made by the Board, the President, the business operations and the Staff Functions.
-It covers the governance that is necessary in Vattenfall, while local management systems cover specific business governance.
-The VMS is documented in binding governance documents, consisting of policies and instructions.
+The VMS is the group system to develop, align and implement the rules and requirements decided by the Board, the President and the Group Staff Functions.
+It covers the necessary Group steering, while local management systems cover specific business and functional steering.
+The VMS consists of binding policies and instructions.
 Certain central documents are approved by the Board of Directors of Vattenfall AB.

-The VMS is an integrated management system that applies for the entire Vattenfall Group, with the limitations that may arise from legal requirements, such as regarding the unbundling of the electricity distribution business.
-Special routines are in place to ensure adherence to the management system also by subsidiaries.
+The VMS is an integrated management system that applies for the entire Vattenfall Group, with the limitations that may arise from legal requirements.